[Warning: Some links embedded in this piece contain graphic language – Ed.]

 Perhaps, like many, you couldn’t watch it at all, because the descriptive reports (which initially came not from mainstream news outlets but independent online sites and social media) were inhumane and more than you could bear.

 Indeed, the description seems to encapsulate everything that is currently roiling the United States; like an explosive third rail, it touches on racial issues, social and political interests, and our disregard and devaluation of the “special needs” or mentally impaired among us.

-Perhaps that is why — as we can see here — both the mainstream press and our people in leadership are loath to discuss the story in any but the vaguest of terms.
+Perhaps that is why — as— both the mainstream press and our people in leadership are loath to discuss the story in any but the vaguest of terms.

 A full day after the story broke, the Associated Press gave the story a single line of coverage.
 Exposition doesn’t get much more reluctant than that.

 Unsurprisingly, because America is so thoroughly divided, the story’s focus has become about whether or not this mentally challenged young man had actually been “tortured,” and whether the heinous actions of his four tormentors rise to the level of actual “evil.”

 Words matter, of course: “torture” and “evil” are heavy words, and some would prefer not to have to acknowledge that weight, even though we must carry it, no matter what lighter words we use.

 Was this action “torture?”
 A young man with cognitive deficiencies was held against his will, bound, struck, scalped, made to drink from a toilet.
 By most human measures, that would be accounted as such.
 It was certainly more than common bullying.

 Was it “evil?”
 The argument can be made, and made very well, that all torture is evil, as is bullying, physical and mental abuse, and torment.